itiligent/Sonos-OpenWRT-VLANs/README.md

 	option src 'iot'
 ```

-## 🛠️ For hybrid, legacy S1 & S2 or desktop app users:
-**S1 & S2**
-- Should work fine, but not tested.
-Older S1 & S2 Sonos applications utilise ICMP, broadcast on UDP 6969 and SSDP on UDP 5353 and the above firewall rules support this.

-**Desktop App:**
-- This app is slowly being deprecated by Sonos, and relies on udp broadcast/255.255.255.255 for discovery therefore the above solution will not work.
-Some form of broadcast relay is needed, perhaps installing socat will work.
-(See below, not tested).
+If using a virtual instance of OpenwWRT on x86, a very robust approach for adding a persistent file storage to OpenWRT is to create a separate EXT4 formatted vdisk and auto mount it via `/etc/fstab`.
+For auto mount & vdisk file share persistence across firmware resets or firmware upgrades, create a new firmware image with the updated `/etc/fstab` file baked in as a customised default via this useful script: https://github.com/itiligent/Easy-OpenWRT-Builder.

+---

+**Sonos Desktop Application:**
+- Apple OS:	The above guide should work fine thanks to Bonjour/Avahi being used for discovery, which is allowed by the above (not tested).
+- Windows:  	Because the Windows version rather crudely relies on UDP 1900 broadcasts to 255.255.255.255 for Sonos discovery, therefore these broadcasts must relayed by the following steps

+Adjust and copy the following to `/etc/config/socat`

 ```
 config socat 'sonos_bcast_forward'
     option enable '1'
-    option SocatOptions '-d -d udp4-recvfrom:1900,broadcast,fork udp4-sendto:192.168.3.255:1900'
-    option user 'nobody'
+    option SocatOptions '-d -d udp4-recvfrom:1900,broadcast,fork udp4-sendto:192.168.3.255:1900' # Adjust ip address to the broadcast address of the IOT VLAN option user 'nobody'
 ```

-## Tracking of Changes
+Restart Socat with `/etc/init.d/socat restart` or from Luci "Startup" page.

+## 🛠️ Legacy Sonos S1 & S2 App Users:
+- The above guide should work fine with either Android or Apple IOS because S1 & S2 both utilise ICMP, UDP 6969 and UDP 5353 which are all allowed by the above firewall rules (not tested).

+## Future Sonos Changes?

-The Sonos ecosystem is evolving and may change agains in future.
-The above config was last tested on 12th Jan 2025 with the latest available Sonos S80 application & firmware 100% working with all features.
-(Sonos controller IOS/Android application, Airplay, device discovery & new device setup working perfectly from either LAN or Guest VLANs.)
+The above config was tested on both Android and Apple devices on 12th Jan 2025 with the current latest available Sonos S80 application & firmware.
+All functions at that time were 100% working (Sonos S80 app, Airplay, new device discovery, new device setup, volume control, speaker grouping and Samba music library access all whilst connected to either the LAN VLAN or Guest VLAN).

-Please submit an issue or a suggestion if you find there's anything missed or not working.
+Please submit an issue if you notice something is not working, or share any helpful suggestions.